GEOS-ESM/GEOSfvdycore/README.md

 ```

 ##### Create Build Directory
-We currently do not allow in-source builds of GEOSgcm.
+We currently do not allow in-source builds of GEOSfvdycore.
 So we must make a directory:
 ```
 mkdir build
 ```